 Keep two cardboard boxes or crates in a corner some place.
-If you go through lots of tubes (have lots of bikes and lots of different size tubes) when you replace a tube on the road (always carry a spare tube since replacing it is so much faster than patching it while on the road) and when you get home, throw the tube in the box marked “to check and patch.”
+If you go through lots of tubes (have lots of bikes and lots of different size tubes), when you replace a tube on the road (always carry a spare tube since replacing it is so much faster than patching it while on the road) throw the tube in the box marked “to check and patch” when you get home.

 Take your floor pump, your patch kit(s) and the box of tubes and go out to the swimming pool (or a friends if you don’t have one, or the lake if you need to get away).

 Quickly pump up the tubes until they are really fat with air and toss them into the pool.
 Grab your marker (white crayons come with some patch kits) and jump in after them.
 Try to sit on a whole pile of tubes and then start grabbing them one-by-one at the point where the bubbles are coming up.
 Mark the spot and then throw the tube out of the pool (onto the deck by the floor pump would be a good place).

 When you have checked all the tubes and marked them (and rejected any that wouldn’t hold air long enough to get them marked – big holes and defective stems, etc.) finish your swim while the tubes dry.